ravenrebels/ravencoin-rpc/README.md

   console.log(response);
 });

 ```

 will print out

 ```
-{
-  name: 'CATE',
-  amount: 11704324644,
-  units: 2,
-  reissuable: 1,
-  has_ipfs: 1,
-  ipfs_hash: 'QmbAbFPTXM19EQU7yKMVLrF1trkgLckBna9C8nw3kmfXzh'
-}
+{ name: 'ELVIS', amount: 1, units: 8, reissuable: 1, has_ipfs: 0 }
 ```

 # Methods / commands / Procedure calls
-Here is a list of all method/commans [All methods](ravencoin_methods.md)
+Here is a list of all method/commands [All methods](ravencoin_methods.md)

 In your local Raven core wallet, you can go to